rigetti/pyquil/docs/source/qpu_usage.rst

 --------------------------------

 The QVM is a powerful tool for testing quantum programs before executing them on the QPU.
-In addition to the ``noise.py`` library for generating custom noise models for simulating noise on the QVM, pyQuil provides a simple interface for loading the QVM with noise models tailored to Rigetti's available QPUs, in just one modified line of code.
+In addition to the ``noise.py`` module for generating custom noise models for simulating noise on the QVM, pyQuil provides a simple interface for loading the QVM with noise models tailored to Rigetti's available QPUs, in just one modified line of code.
 This is made possible via the ``Device`` class, which holds hardware specification information, noise model information, and instruction set